In this first lesson you will go through the process of unboxing your computer on module and carrier board and assembling the hardware.

 Warning: Make sure that the module is well connected to the carrier board.
-The image below have some checkpoints highlighted.
+The image below has some checkpoints highlighted.

-Connect the DB9 to IDC adapter cable to the X22 connector from the Iris.
+Connect the DB9 to IDC adapter cable to the X13 connector on the Iris.

 Note: The adapter is included in the Toradex Cable Kit, the standard we used is normally called DTK or Intel standard.

-Connect your host machine to the adapter cable using serial cable or Serial to USB converter.
+Connect your host machine to the adapter cable using a serial cable or Serial to USB converter.